ivangfr/spring-cloud-stream-kafka-multi-topics/README.md

   > docker-compose down -v
   > ```

-- Wait a until all containers are Up (healthy).
+- Wait until all containers are Up (healthy).
 You can check their status by running
   ```
   docker-compose ps
   ```